Page saved! You can go back to this later in your Diabetes and Me Close

 These warning signs are called islet autoantibodies - proteins designed to attach to beta cells and earmark them for destruction.

-They can be detected with a simple blood test, telling us if someone is likely to develop type 1 diabetes in the future.
+They can be detected with a simple blood test, telling us if someone is at high risk of type 1 diabetes, or is already in its symptomless, early stages.
 This is known as type 1 diabetes autoantibody screening.

 How can I get tested?

 Right now in the UK, screening for type 1 diabetes autoantibodies is only available as part of research studies.
-You or your child may be eligible to take part.
+You or your child may be able to take part.

-- Children aged 3-13 years can sign up to the ELSA study, funded by Diabetes UK and Breakthrough T1D.
+• Children aged 2-17 years can sign up to the ELSA study, co-funded by Diabetes UK.
 ELSA will answer important questions that could help to make type 1 diabetes autoantibody screening in children a reality in the UK.

 What does it mean if I have autoantibodies?